BetterToken/info_bettertoken/src/farm_management/finding_3bot_id.md

-# Finding Your 3Bot ID
+# Find Your 3Bot ID

 Finding your 3Bot ID is very straight forward.